SmoDav/mpesa/README.md

 framework will need to create its own implementation of the `ConfigurationStore` interface.

-### Native PHP

-When using Native PHP, you will need to modify the configuration file found under the package's config directory.

 ## Configuration

-The `mpesa.php` file should be modified to meet your needs.
+The `mpesa.php` file under the `config` directory should be modified to meet your needs.
 The following are the
 settings:

 - demo: boolean